What Researchers Did

 What They Found

 Symmetrical peripheral gangrene is a severe condition with mortality rates ranging from 40% to 90%.
-While vasopressor therapy was previously implicated, recent evidence suggests it may not be the underlying cause of SPG, with factors like disseminated intravascular coagulation (DIC) and shock liver potentially explaining limb ischemia instead.
+While vasopressor therapy was previously implicated, recent evidence suggests it may not be the underlying cause of SPG, with factors like disseminated intravascular coagulation (DIC) and shock liver potentially explaining limb ischaemia instead.
 The review noted that adjunctive therapies, such as hyperbaric oxygen, show promise in treatment, emphasizing the need for individualized patient management.

 Canadian Relevance